erwald/blog/posts/good-works-by-lesser-known-composers.md

 ![Photograph of Helena Munktell.]({{ '/img/munktell.jpg' | url }})

 That decade she wrote her last orchestral work, _Valborgsmässoeld_, or in English _Walpurgis Night Fire_, a tone poem inspired by Dalarna.[^8] It's a conservative piece, more backwards-looking than the earlier, more impressionistic and modern work _Bränningar_.
 But it is beautiful.
-It will remind you of Liszt and Wagner.
-It is largely taken up with a single theme which sounds like springtime, just like spring, full of hope and light, delicate, triumphant.
-It's not quite as good as _Les Preludes_ or _Orpheus_, maybe, but in my opinion every bit as good as _Mazeppa_ and _Hunnenschlacht_.
+It will remind you of Richard Wagner and Franz Liszt.
+It is largely taken up with a single theme which sounds like springtime, full of hope and light, delicate, triumphant.
+If it's not quite as good as _Les Preludes_ or _Orpheus_, it is at least every bit as good as _Mazeppa_ and _Hunnenschlacht_.

 _Valborgsmässoeld_ was recorded by the Gävle Symphony Orchestra with Tobias Ringborg and released in 2005 on Sterling Records.